Our Senior Staff

 Ms. Elizabeth Benway is the Dean of Human Resources, Equal Opportunity and Diversity.
 In addition to overseeing Human Resources and Payroll, she serves as a Title IX Co-Coordinator and the Academy Public Records Access Officer.

-After graduating from MMA in 1989 with a degree in Marine Transportation, Elizabeth served as a civilian employee for the United States Coast Guard in the Boston Regional Exam Center until joining the Academy in 1994.
+After graduating from Massachusetts Maritime Academy in 1989 with a degree in Marine Transportation, Elizabeth served as a civilian employee for the United States Coast Guard in the Boston Regional Exam Center until joining the Academy in 1994.
 Before earning a Master’s degree in Human Resources Management from Emmanuel College and heading-up the Human Resources department, she served four years as the Third Company Officer, and ten years as the Director of Financial Aid.

 Ms. Anne Marie Fallon

 Ms. Anne Marie Fallon is the Vice President of Technology and Library Services.
 Anne Marie has 30 years of experience in information technology, with IT leadership positions in both the private and public sectors.
 Anne Marie joined the Academy in December 2013.
 She coordinates IT service delivery across the Academy and sets technology direction.
 She is responsible for the division which supports enterprise applications, technical support, simulation, instructional technology, library services, infrastructure, and information security.
 Previously, Anne Marie was with the Acushnet Company in Fairhaven, MA, where she worked in the corporate IT department from 1998 to 2013.
 She has a Bachelor of Science degree in Biology from Boston College and a Master’s Degree in Management Information Systems from the University of Baltimore.